OpenSDN-io/docs/opensdn-feature-architecture-guide/network-qos-vnc-3.1.rst

 administrator.
 The administrator might choose to provision different classes of service on the fabric.

-In TF, classes of service are determined by both of the following:
+In OpenSDN, classes of service are determined by both of the following:

 -  Queueing on the fabric interface, including queues, scheduling of queues, and drop policies, and